The 5 Best Day Hikes in Southern Utah’s National Parks

 For Capitol Reef hikes, you can’t go with Navajo Knobs

 The Navajo Knobs trail has epic views start to finish, plus some exposure.
+I definitely did not bring enough water on this route, and I was quite dehydrated when I finished.
 The route follows a sandy trail and red rock slabs for a moderate climb to the overlooks above.
 Overall, you’ll gain just over 1,600’ of elevation during the 4.75 miles (one way), making it a more mellow ascent than some others on this list.
 The trail is marked with cairns and all intersections are well signed.
-You’ll want to make sure to carefully follow the cairns so as to not take a wrong turn and head off-trail.
+However, pay attention to them!
+You’ll want to make sure to carefully follow the rock piles so as to not take a wrong turn and head off trail.

-The hike begins at the Hickman Bridge Trail and continues to the Rim Overlook Trail, following the Navajo Knobs Trail to the end point.
+We started hiking at the popular Hickman Bridge Trail and then continued to the Rim Overlook Trail, following the Navajo Knobs Trail to the end point.
 This is one of the best ways to see the geologic history of the park and marvel at the alien-looking landscapes.
-Be sure to take plenty of water and bring sun protection.
-I recommend hiking in the morning — an early start will help you beat the heat, which will only make the hike more pleasant.
+I recommend hiking in the morning—an early start will help you beat the heat, which will only make the hike more pleasant.
+Again, don’t forget sun protection and more water than you think you’ll need!

 We went to Canyonlands on a spur-of-the-moment decision, and it was one of the most incredible stops on our road trip.
 This hike was a highlight.